-Rock Sound grabs head booker Neil Pengelly to ask about the festival and Blink-182 rumours.
+Rock Sound grabs head booker Neil Pengelly to ask about the festival and line-up rumours.

 How has it been trying to book the line-up for Reading and Leeds this year given the economy and new festivals like Sonisphere?
 Has it been tough?